IBM 608: Overview

-The 608 contained more than 3,000 germanium transistors.
+The 608 contains more than 3,000 germanium transistors.
 The use of transistors was a significant departure from the previous IBM calculators of this line.
 The 608's transistors made possible a 50 percent reduction in physical size and a 90 percent reduction in power requirements over comparable vacuum tube models.
-The 608 also used magnetic core memory, but was still programmed using a control panel.
-The main memory of the 608 could store 40 nine-digit numbers, and it had an 18-digit accumulator.
-In raw speed terms, it could perform 4,500 additions per second, it could multiply two nine-digit numbers, yielding an 18-digit result in 11 milliseconds, and it could divide an 18-digit number by a nine-digit number to produce the nine-digit quotient in 13 milliseconds.
-The 608 could handle 80 program steps.
+The 608 uses magnetic core memory, but is programmed using a control panel.
+The main memory of the 608 can store 40 nine-digit numbers, and it has an 18-digit accumulator.
+In raw speed terms, it can perform 4,500 additions per second, it can multiply two nine-digit numbers, yielding an 18-digit result in 11 milliseconds, and it can divide an 18-digit number by a nine-digit number to produce the nine-digit quotient in 13 milliseconds.
+The 608 can handle 80 program steps.

 The 608 was supplied with a type 535 card reader/punch which had its own control plugboard.